CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     ======================
       '?'

-If collation is utf8_ro_RO, '?' can be changed.
+If collation is utf8_ro_RO, this can be changed.

 .. code-block:: sql